We hope you enjoy looking back and sharing your memories on Facebook, from the most recent to those long ago.

-In the space of 7 months I have made 2 trips to my beloved country Jamaica for 2 momentous and poignant occasions in my life.
-I travelled to Jamaica on the 22.12.13, Valdin Legister, my son’s birthday to attend his wedding on New Years Day 01.01.14.
+In the space of 7 months, I have made 2 trips to my beloved country Jamaica for 2 momentous and poignant occasions in my life.
+I traveled to Jamaica on the 22.12.13, Valdin Legister, my son’s birthday to attend his wedding on New Year’s Day 01.01.14.
 I was privileged to spend 4 weeks establishing links with my elderly mum whose health was in steady decline.
-Mum who had Dementia did not recognised her only daughter, Mervelee Ratty Nembhard but I was blessed in a variety of ways.
+Mum who had Dementia did not recognize her only daughter, Mervelee Ratty Nembhard but I was blessed in a variety of ways.
 Because my son was living at home with mum, he had become one of the familiar persons who represented consistency and continuity in her life.
-In a sense he had taken my place in mum’s heart whilst I was away from the roost.
+In a sense, he had taken my place in mum’s heart whilst I was away from the roost.

 This reminded me so much of some of the vulnerable children with whom I worked over the years.
 The vulnerable children and adults are relying on the practitioners and other health care professionals to provide for their diverse and complex needs, Disabilities.
-I felt a sense of purpose when I can implement early intervention strategies from studies and trainings to meet the needs of any vulnerable human being.
-I must confess that I had a few eye opening experiences being with mum, before heading back to the United Kingdom where duty call.
-That meant I could not stay with mum to celebrate her 90th birthday, but I left with the convictions that I would not be seeing her alive again.
+I felt a sense of purpose when I can implement early intervention strategies from studies and training to meet the needs of any vulnerable human being.
+I must confess that I had a few eye-opening experiences being with mum, before heading back to the United Kingdom where duty called.
+That meant I could not stay with mum to celebrate her 90th birthday, but I left with the conviction that I would not be seeing her alive again.

-Back in the UK I was kept up to date with her progress as per usual.
+Back in the UK, I was kept up to date with her progress as per usual.
 Then after doing Cancer Research UK Race for Life in honour of my brother who died of Colon Cancer in 2008, on the 30th May in Clapham.
-I had this strange feelings before going to bed and I just could not stop crying.
-I can say as part of my beliefs that my loved ones who had gone on before had reached out to prepare me about mum’s passing in advance.
-In the middle of the night I was woken up by the telephone call I was dreading and was in tuned to the time when mum drew her last breathe.
+I had this strange feeling before going to bed and I just could not stop crying.
+I can say as part of my beliefs that my loved ones who had gone on before had reached out to prepare me for mum’s passing in advance.
+In the middle of the night, I was woken up by the telephone call I was dreading and was in tune to the time when mum drew her last breath.
 After getting the news I spent the following weeks making preparations for going home to bury mum.
 This was one of the hardest couple of weeks I had encountered, but I took things in my stride and carried on at Luton Street LEYF Nurseries.

-When I challenged the social injustices and inequalities, they got Capsticks, Wimbledon to act unprofessionally.
+When I challenged the social injustices and inequalities, they got Capsticks, and Wimbledon to act unprofessionally.
 A miscarriage of justice was the outcome of the Employment Tribunals London South case I brought against the former employers.
-I told Dr Maria Hudson of the Policy Studies Institute in 2010, when she interviewed me that I would clear my name and exonerate myself.
+I told Dr. Maria Hudson of the Policy Studies Institute in 2010 when she interviewed me that I would clear my name and exonerate myself.
 Because I was to face blacklisting and networking which further exacerbate my Hidden Disability and trigger the Mental Health Conditions that I write about, which MQ: Transforming mental health is using as part of their campaign.
-After getting counseeling at the Maudsley Hospital, on the advise of the Occupational Health Doctor that #LEYF send me to after the Medical Suspension.
+After getting counseling at the Maudsley Hospital, on the advice of the Occupational Health Doctor that #LEYF sends me to after the Medical Suspension.

 I was told to seek Cognitive Behavioural Therapy – CBT to find out why I react to certain issues the way I do.
-I realised that my MOTHER, must have suffered from Mental Health Conditions because of her own experiences.
-The other family I had lost were not that significant, because I knew absolutely nothing about the intricacies of death, at the time.
-Listening to current debates about euthanasia, the treatment of the vulnerable and the Bill being debated in Parliament… I can’t help but reflect on some of my own experiences throughout the times when my dad and grandma were sick.
-Dad was sick for over a decade before he died and in the end needed care around the clock.
+I realized that my MOTHER must have suffered from Mental Health Conditions because of her own experiences.
+The other family I had lost was not that significant, because I knew absolutely nothing about the intricacies of death, at the time.
+Listening to current debates about euthanasia, the treatment of the vulnerable, and the Bill being debated in Parliament… I can’t help but reflect on some of my own experiences throughout the times when my dad and grandma were sick.
+Dad was sick for over a decade before he died and in the end, needed care around the clock.

 To compound matters, gran took sick and mum had to care for both, with help from her children.
 I recalled once hearing my brother saying that if it was left to him alone, he would give dad something for him to sleep.
 Although I was not home during my brother’s brief illness before his death, I have cause to believe he might have hastened his life.
 All he did to hasten his life was to eat the things that the doctor told him that were not good for his health.
 I came to this conclusion after going back home and being given certain information and knowing what his thoughts were about suffering.

-I know I could not take that pathway if any of my loved ones or myself ever end up like my dad, because of my knowledge, values and beliefs.
+I know I could not take that pathway if any of my loved ones or myself ever end up like my dad, because of my knowledge, values, and beliefs.
 But this will not take away from the fact that I can understand why some would decide to go that route.
-I have seen so much suffering in my life time, that I wished there was some way for people to avoid the indignity of depending on anyone else for their every needs.
-Before I reached maturity and gain knowledge I remonstrated with a God who would allow my dad to suffer so much.
+I have seen so much suffering in my lifetime, that I wished there was some way for people to avoid the indignity of depending on anyone else for their every need.
+Before I reached maturity and gain the knowledge I remonstrated with a God who would allow my dad to suffer so much.

-By these tokens I am better equipped to handle my personal and professional life.
-However since my return from burying my Mother LEYF Nurseries has been responsible for denying me my rights to freedom under the United Nations Human Rights laws and legislations.
-Like the first time when Dr Maria Hudson of University of Essex carried out the Research Paper: The Experience of Discrimination on Multiple Grounds for Acas, I have the establshment and systems on my back with discrimination.
-Voice: the union for education professionals, Advising London, Employment Solicitors, Darvell School part of Community Playthings UK, the editor of the Nursery World Magazine have carried out conscious discrimination.
+With these tokens, I am better equipped to handle my personal and professional life.
+However, since my return from burying my Mother LEYF Nurseries has been responsible for denying me my rights to freedom under the United Nations Human Rights laws and legislation.
+Like the first time when Dr. Maria Hudson of the University of Essex carried out the Research Paper: The Experience of Discrimination on Multiple Grounds for Acas, I have the establishment and systems on my back with discrimination.
+Voice: the union for education professionals, Advising London, Employment Solicitors, Darvell School part of Community Playthings UK, and the editor of the Nursery World Magazine have carried out conscious discrimination.

-There are 2 things that are certain in the trilogy of human kind – birth and death, and after death the resurrection.
+There are 2 things that are certain in the trilogy of humankind – birth and death, and after death the resurrection.
 I am praying even though I am not much of a Christian like my Father and Mother before me.
 But I wish I don’t have to suffer the indignity of having to rely on others to care for me like my parents before me.
-I guess this is why I take my health so seriously and important and have been making life style changes to keep healthy as long as is reasonably possible.
-These changes were put in place since I was diagnosed with Depression, Addiction, Anxiety and Chronic Fatigue Information, a variety of illnesses, some of which are Heredity.
-I intend to keep in tip top shape for as long as I can.
-However there are certain matters over which we mere humans do not have the final say.
+I guess this is why I take my health so seriously and important and have been making lifestyle changes to keep healthy for as long as reasonably possible.
+These changes were put in place since I was diagnosed with Depression, Addiction, Anxiety and Chronic Fatigue Information, and a variety of illnesses, some of which are Heredity.
+I intend to keep in tip-top shape for as long as I can.
+However, there are certain matters over which we mere humans do not have the final say.
 I am more than happy to leave such matters in the hands of the Almighty Father who knows everything best.